The 3 Biggest eCommerce Mistakes You Can Easily Avoid

 Yet some e-commerce websites are still in a web "stone age" - Desktop only.
 When I open the page on my cell phone, I do not expect to see the same thing as on my desktop PC!

-Not to mention that text on such a webpage usually cannot be read on mobile devices without zooming in and moving around the screen.
+Not to mention that text on such a webpage usually cannot be read on mobile devices without zooming, pinching and moving around the screen.

-Often, when I see that kind of unreadable website on my cellphone, I instantly hit the back button and bounce back to google search results expecting that my next choice will return a mobile-friendly page.
+Often, when I see that kind of unreadable website on my cellphone, I feel the urge to instantly hit the back button and bounce back to google search results expecting that my next choice will return a mobile-friendly page.

-ACTION ITEM: Check your "Device category share" in Audience>Mobile>Overview in Google analytics.
+ACTION ITEM: Check "Device category share" under Audience>Mobile>Overview in Google analytics.
 It will tell you what percentage of your visitors use desktop vs. mobile (and tablets).

 HOW TO SOLVE THIS: Work with your website designer and frontend team to find the most effective solution to this problem.
-On some platforms, it is way easier to switch to an entirely new website theme (skin) than fixing existing, old website design to make it responsive or mobile-friendly.
+On some platforms, it is way easier to switch to an entirely new website theme (skin) than fixing existing website design to make it responsive or mobile-friendly.

 That's not everything though;